sourcearchives/xkcd/readme.md

 <blockquote>

-Warning: this comic occasionally contains strong language (which may be unsuitable for children), unusual humor (which may be unsuitable for adults), and advanced mathematics (which may be unsuitable for liberal-arts majors). &mdash;&nbsp;xkcd.com
+“Warning: this comic occasionally contains strong language (which may be unsuitable for children), unusual humor (which may be unsuitable for adults), and advanced mathematics (which may be unsuitable for liberal-arts majors).” &mdash;&nbsp;xkcd.com

 </blockquote>